ilias123/heyzap-cordova-sdk-9.22/README.md

 Supported Platforms
 -------------------
-- iOS (cordova-ios engine 3.8.0 and later)
-- Android (cordova-android engine 4.0.0 and later)
+- Android only (cordova-android engine 4.0.0 and later)

 External Libraries Used
 -----------------------